Jaka Bizilj

+Jaka Bizilj (born 8 December 1971) is a German writer, promoter and film producer.
+He is the founder of the Cinema for Peace Foundation.

+Early life and education

-Jaka Bizilj (born 8 December 1971 in Ljubljana) grew up in Slovenia, Libya, Tanzania, Malaysia and Germany.
-Bizilj studied politics, literature and film at the German University of Mainz.
-After his education, Bizilj became a journalist and political activist.
-Since 2008, Bizilj is chairman of the Cinema for Peace Foundation.
+Bizilj was born in Ljubljana, then part of Slovenia, Yugoslavia.
+He grew up in Slovenia, Libya, Tanzania, Malaysia, and Germany.
+He studied politics, literature, and film at the German University of Mainz.
+He then became a journalist and political activist.